govex/ivac-comit/content/contact.md

 ---
 title: Contact Us
-description: "Use this form to contact us."
+description: "Contact us with your questions, or send us information you think is relevant to track."
 ---

 If you would like to submit information about relevant policy positions and documents to be captured and reflected in the tracker, please complete the form below.
 For all other questions about the tracker or Media Inquiries, please [email us](mailto:COMITglobal@jhu.edu).